Module index_map_type¶

 pass a 0-sized array.
 It is intent(inout) so that the value of any

 trailing elements is unchanged.
-This subroutine wraps MPI_Gatherv.
+The MPI implementation wraps MPI_Gatherv.

 Off-Process Gather Subroutines¶